Skip to Main Content

 You upload the thesis to Theseus when it has been approved and undergone a language review.
 Once the thesis has been uploaded, it will be openly available for reading and linking online.
 You are solely responsible for uploading your thesis and determining its user rights.
 When uploading the thesis you must take into account the conditions related to its preparation, such as permission to publish online granted by a collaborative organization.

-You upload the thesis to either Theseus or the Oamk intranet, not to both.
 If there are compelling reasons to revise the thesis after uploading, you must have the revisions approved by the supervising teacher.

 Start the uploading process of your thesis once it has been completed and your supervisor has approved it.
 A thesis may be uploaded to the database only once and cannot be edited once it has been uploaded.
 Therefore it is important that you upload the final, approved version of your thesis.